Review: Ray Nayler’s Where the Axe is Buried offers realistic cautionary tale about AIs, oppression and resistance

 Warning: Any resemblances to any cultlike trends or movements of today or just yesterday are purely intentional.

-Continue reading Review: Lionel Shriver’s Mania offers cautionary tale about an alternate America denying differences in intelligence
+Continue reading Best Novel finalist review: Lionel Shriver’s Mania offers cautionary tale about an alternate America denying differences in intelligence

 A guide to Best Novel nominees, Part 5: Daniel Suarez’s Critical Mass, Steve Wire’s Black Hats, Fenton Wood’s Hacking Galileo and Alan Zimm’s Misperceived Threats